ssc-spc-ccoe-cei/azure-guardrails-solution-accelerator/docs/controls.md

 - DDos Protection set to Standard (*Enabling DDos standard protection on your Azure environment will have a financial impact on your monthly billing*)

 If any of the above rules is not true, the VNet will be considered not compliant.

+If the Vnet object containts a tag "GR9-ExcludeVNetFromCompliance" the VNet will be excluded from the compliance check.

 ## GUARDRAIL 10 CYBER DEFENSE SERVICES